10 Ideas for Improving Employee Experience

 To get employee engagement right, we must get ourselves right as leaders.
 All too often, leaders are the last ones to spend time getting coached and developed, and yet, I believe that time spent investing in themselves is precisely the thing that’s needed to get their employee engagement levels back on track.

-With thanks to Justin Robbins, Founder & Principal Analyst at Metric Sherpa
+Contributed by: Justin Robbins, Founder & Principal Analyst at Metric Sherpa

 8. Let Agents Know Their Contribution Matters